-[Note: This is a review of the 2015 production.
-The show returns to New York City in 2019 for six performances at the Beacon Theater, March 28–31, with Chris McCarrell again playing the title role.]
+[Note: This is a review of the 2017 production.
+The show returns to New York City on September 20, 2019 for a 16-week Broadway run at the Longacre Theatre.]

 Judging from the enthusiastic reactions from the tweens surrounding me, this musicalization of Rick Riordan's best-selling YA mash-up of Greek myths and modern-day adolescence is worthy of the gods.
 But with its campy humor, clever no-tech effects, and agreeable pop-rock tunes, it offers pleasures for mere mortal grown-ups, too.